rpm-software-management/dnf/doc/api_queries.rst

     Return a new query that limits the result to the installed packages only.

-  .. method:: latest
+  .. method:: latest(limit=1)

-    Return a new query that limits the result to packages with the highest version per package name and per architecture.
+    Return a new query that limits the result to ``limit`` highest version of packages per package name and per architecture.

   .. method:: run